salamanders/caliko/README.md

 [![](https://jitpack.io/v/FedUni/caliko.svg)](https://jitpack.io/#FedUni/caliko)

-A Java 1.8 version of the Caliko FABRIK inverse kinematics
+A Java 1.8 version of the Caliko FABRIK inverse kinematics.
+Best not to use this fork!